pmoncada/accelerate-sf-vigilante-bounty/README.md

 ## Shitcoin

 To finance the shit bounties the SF community could launch an ERC-20 shitcoin.
-Donations are routed to a DEX pool to purchase shitcoin, and rewards are distributed in shitcoin for cleaning shits.
+Donations are routed to a Revnet to purchase shitcoin, and rewards are distributed in shitcoin for cleaning shits.
+Shitcoins could be held by the bounty winner, or sold back to the Revnet to cash out.

 This creates a free market incentive for people to speculate on shitcoins with the added benefit of cleaning up the streets of San Francisco.